-Amazon released the original Amazon Echo in 2015 as an all-in-one speaker and assistant with Amazon Alexa voice control.
-This device has since been joined by a family of Echo devices, as well as a replacement to the 2015 model in the all-new Echo and an upgrade to the original model in the all-new Echo Plus.
+Amazon released the original Amazon Echo three years ago as an all-in-one speaker and assistant with Amazon Alexa voice control.
+This has since been joined by a family of Echo devices, as well as a replacement to the old model in the all-new Echo and an upgrade to the original model in the all-new Echo Plus.

 Amazon isn't the only company with its fingers in this pie though, even if it was the first.
-In November 2016, Google released its Google Home speaker with Google Assistant voice control, which arrived in the UK in April 2017.
+In November 2016, Google released its Google Home speaker with Google Assistant voice control, which arrived in the UK last April.

 In the battle between Alexa, Assistant and Siri, which of these three smart speakers is best for your needs?